wcko87/rabiribi-randomizer/index.md

 Minor changes have been made to prevent the player from being permanently stuck.
 Note that you are only permanently stuck if you have been autosaved in a location which you cannot exit from.
 If you are able to quick-reload to escape, you are not stuck.
 * At the entrace to Cocoa1, the save point has been removed, and the autosave point has been moved to the top of the ledge.
 * The save point at the sliding powder location in exotic laboratory has been removed.
+* Warp Stones are active from the start, instead of only after viewing the cutscene one room after the ribbon fight.
+  * This means that you no longer need to walk right after fighting ribbon, and can go straight back to the warp.
+  * This prevents a softlock when Rabi Slippers or Air Jump is picked up before the cutscene, disabling the cutscene and leaving you stuck in Spectral Cave without the ability to warp out.